 Sprucing up Old Projects

-The second half of prepping your projects for the portfolio is to spruce them up a bit.
+The second half of prepping your projects for the game developer portfolio is to spruce them up a bit.
 Now, this step will depend a bit on your previous approaches to those projects.

 If, for example, you were meticulous because you actually needed to publish this game professionally, you probably polished up your work already.